 For a full description of VTK's pipeline architecture, we refer the reader to the VTK User's Guide.
-We include a summary description of this as the key to simulation users and developers understanding of creating outputs from Catalyst is the understanding that in essence they are creating VTK pipelines that will get executed at certain points in the simulation run.
+We include a summary description of this architecture since it is key to understanding how Catalyst outputs are generated.
+From a high level, Catalyst simply defines and configures VTK pipelines that are executed at defined points in a simulation run.

 VTK uses a data flow approach to transform information into desired forms.
 The desired form may be derived quantities, subsetted quantities and/or graphical information.
 The transformations are performed by filters in VTK.
 These filters take in data and perform operations based on a set of input parameters to the filter.
 Most VTK filters do a very specific operation but by chaining multiple filters together a wide variety of operations can be done to transform the data.
 A filter that doesn't have any input from a separate filter is called a source and a filter that doesn't send its output to any other filters is called a sink.
 An example of a source filter would be a file reader and an example of a sink filter would be a file writer.
 We call this set of connected filters the pipeline.
 For Catalyst, the adaptor acts as the source filter for all pipelines.
 An example of this is shown below.

-The pipeline's responsibility is to pass vtkDataObjects between the filters.
+The pipeline's task is to configure, execute, and pass vtkDataObjects between the filters.
 The pipeline can be viewed as a directed, acyclic graph.
 Some key features of VTK's pipeline are:

-- Filters are not allowed to modify their input data objects - It is demand driven meaning that filters only execute when something downstream requests that they execute - A filter will only re-execute if a request changed or something upstream changed - Filters can have multiple inputs or outputs - Filters can send their output to multiple separate filters
+- Filters are not allowed to modify their input data objects. - It is demand driven meaning that filters only execute when something downstream requests that they execute. - A filter will only re-execute if a request changed or something upstream changed. - Filters can have multiple inputs or outputs. - Filters can send their output to multiple separate filters.

 This affects Catalyst in several key ways.
 The first being that the adaptor can use existing memory when building the VTK data structures.
 The reason for this is that the VTK filter which operates on that data will either create a new copy if the data needs to change or reuse the existing data through reference counting if the data won't be modified.
-The second key way is that the pipeline will only be re-executed when it is specifically requested.
+The second key way is that the pipeline will only be re-executed when it is specifically requested